sayedsinan/Trivial_game/README.md

-# api_studing
+# Trivial Game

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+This is a game in which we will give a randomly generate a number and will be giving out trivias
 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)